 (ii) if any person required to be consulted has not so agreed, that person has been given a reasonable opportunity in the course of the consultation to provide reasons for not agreeing and any reasons so provided have been considered.

-[Section 11ZON inserted by No. 53 of 2003 s.
-15; amended by No. 53 of 2003 s.
+[Section 11ZON inserted: No. 53 of 2003 s.
+15; amended: No. 53 of 2003 s.
 19(1).]

 11ZOO.
 Prerequisites to approval of amendment